Skip to main content

 Architecture

-Batoi AIF is designed around one core idea: AI execution should pass through a governed framework boundary instead of scattered provider calls.
+Batoi AIF is designed around one core idea: inference, embeddings, moderation, retrieval, and tool execution should pass through a governed framework boundary instead of scattered provider calls.

 Host App RAD, API, CLI, worker AIF Gateway Context + request Governed execution Policy Allow, deny, review Prompts Templates, versions Provider Vendor adapter Evaluation Quality and safety checks Audit Evidence and review